shuftipro/RESTful-API-v1.3/off-site_with_ocr/readme.md

 11 Mar 2019		| Added a new event `request.received`
 11 Mar 2019     | Added `show_results` key in request which allows end-users see verification results.
 05 Apr 2019		| `country` key updated.
+09 Apr 2019     | Added a new endpoint `/api/account/info/` to get account info.